cs432-websci-fall20/hw8-cluster-DesmondChambers/report.md

 Can you characterize the accounts that were clustered into each group?
 Which *k* value created the most reasonable clusters?

+I use alot of celebrities accounts to collect tweets.
+I did see that celebrates that have thiings in common group together.
+I thought the new account would group together but they were spread out.
+I think this maybe because they report on different things.

+The code for question #4 is [k-means.ipynb](./k-means.ipynb).

 ### Q5. - MDS
 Use MDS to create a JPEG of the accounts (see slide 50 - Week 12).
 Include the JPEG in your report.
 How many iterations were required?

+I did the clustering several times but on average it took about 6 - 12 iterations were required.

+This assignment was a bit more challenging than I initially assumed.
+I used a lot of celebrities' accounts to collect tweets.
+The collect texts were then refined with the parameters provide for the assignments.
+After using tweepy to collect the tweets and regex to clean up the information.
+I then modify the given code in other to count the frequency of words and to remove stop words.
+I adjust the refactoring section of the code a lot of times until I got close to 1000 words.
+I narrow down the initial word list with the refactor by showing modifying the window.
+In the end frac > 0.25 and frac < 0.39: get the best result.
+After this is was simply just using the file I created to then created to plug in the given code in order to create the necessary images. .

+The code for question #4 is [k-means.ipynb](./k-means.ipynb).

 ## Extra Credit